Phil Elverum: Music career

-Elverum is best known for having recorded and performed under the band names The Microphones (1996–2003, 2019–present) and Mount Eerie (2003–present).
+Elverum is best known for having recorded and performed under the band names The Microphones (1996–2003, 2019–2022) and Mount Eerie (2003–present).
 While the projects are distinct, Elverum views them as "one progression" stating that his goal is to make a varying body of work with a cohesive theme running through it, although there is a "dividing line between pre-Geneviève dying and post-Geneviève dying".
 He is known for his prolific recordings with both projects; in 2019, The National reported that Elverum had created 40-plus albums.
 He uses mostly analog recording equipment and often works in his own studio spaces, where he has the time and freedom to experiment with sounds.

 In 2004, Elverum created the label P.W.
 Elverum & Sun, Ltd., through which he has released records by Mount Eerie and The Microphones, as well as The Spectacle, Thanksgiving, Woelv, Nicholas Krgovich, Key Losers and Wyrd Visions.
 Prior to this, he was closely linked to K Records, working with artists like Mirah, Kyle Field, Karl Blau, Calvin Johnson and The Blow.
 Though influenced by the sense of community, his releases from that time were primarily made by himself.
 Elverum personally prints, packages, and ships his own vinyl and merchandise.
 He explained his reasoning for doing so as wanting to "understand the process holistically, and then maybe grow into more complex forms of organization later."
 Elverum also creates all of the visual art for his musical releases.
 In 2012, he helped establish a studio and venue called "The Unknown" at a disused church in his hometown of Anacortes.

 Elverum has also performed with other bands, worked as a producer for other artists, and released music under different names.
 In 1996, he joined D+ as the drummer.
 That same year, Elverum released a cassette under the title X-Ray Means Woman.
 In 1998, he became the drummer for Old Time Relijun, a position he held until 2002.
 In 2000, Elverum produced Mirah's debut, You Think It's Like This But Really It's Like This.
 He went on to produce her next three records as well as performing on The Old Days Feeling.
 His production credits would extend to 2004 when he produced Adrian Orange's Thanksgiving and Castrée's Pamplemoussi.
 Castrée's next album was also created with Elverum's involvement.